• Add description, images, menus and links to your mega menu

 1. Acclimation

-Plants are living things, and all go through an acclimation period after being removed from the greenhouse, repotted, and delivered to its final destination.
+Plants are living things, and all go through an acclimation period after being removed from the greenhouse, repotted, and delivered to their final destination.
 Some plants can be dramatic while adapting to the new home and environment.
-Death of lower leaves, droopiness, yellowing, browning of leaves can be expected.

 More than likely, your new houseplant will bounce back in a few weeks and will start to look healthier once adjusted.